Shrimp

 Storage

-1-2 days maximum fresh · 3-4 months for best quality, up to 8 months if properly frozen frozen
+1-2 days maximum for optimal quality fresh · 3-4 months for optimal quality; up to 6 months acceptable frozen

 Nutrition